 Alzheimer’s disease is a growing public health crisis in Puerto Rico.
-Without an effective treatment or cure, the impact of Alzheimer’s will continue to rise and the numbers in Puerto Rico are escalating.
-In Puerto Rico, 6.6 percent of people aged 45 and older have subjective cognitive decline.
+In Puerto Rico, 6.6% of people aged 45 and older have subjective cognitive decline.
 For these individuals, their families and those living with Alzheimer’s, a public health approach is necessary to lessen the burden and enhance the quality of life for those living with cognitive impairment and their families.

 Learn more about Puerto Rico: Cognitive Decline, Cognitive Decline (Spanish), Dementia Caregiving